150+ new gemstones now online! Shop before they run out - Shipping Worldwide 🌎

 How to tell if a blue sapphire is real?

-Consider factors like color, clarity, and hardness.
-A genuine sapphire should have a rich and even color shade without visible zoning and be free of significant inclusions.
-Sapphires are also highly durable, ranking 9 on the Mohs hardness scale, so they should not scratch easily.
-Professional gemological testing, including checking for natural inclusions under a microscope and verifying authenticity with a lab certificate, is the most reliable method.
+To determine if a blue sapphire is real, consider its color, clarity, and hardness.
+A genuine sapphire should have a rich and even color shade without visible zoning and be free of significant inclusions visible to the naked eye.
+Sapphires are exceptionally durable, ranking 9 on the Mohs hardness scale, making them resistant to scratches.
+Professional gemological testing, including examining natural inclusions under a microscope and verifying authenticity with a lab certificate from reputable institutes like GIA or SSEF, is the most reliable method.

 Why are some sapphires so cheap?

-Mainly due to factors like lower quality, treatments, or synthetic origins.
+Blue sapphires can be cheaper due to factors like lower quality, specific treatments, or synthetic origins.
 Sapphires with visible inclusions, uneven color, or those that have undergone extensive treatments like heat or diffusion are generally less valuable.
-Additionally, lab-created sapphires, which are chemically identical but produced in controlled environments, are significantly cheaper than natural stones.
+Additionally, lab-created sapphires, which are chemically identical but produced in controlled environments, are significantly more affordable than natural stones.
 Always inquire about the sapphire’s origin, treatment, and certification to understand the reason behind its price.

 Are blue sapphires expensive?

-Blue sapphires can be expensive, particularly those that are untreated and exhibit exceptional color and clarity.
+Blue sapphires can indeed be expensive, especially those that are untreated and exhibit exceptional color and clarity.
 Prices vary, with high-quality stones from renowned sources like Ceylon or Kashmir commanding premium prices.
 Factors like carat weight, cut, and overall rarity also influence cost.
-However, there are more affordable options available, especially for treated or lower-grade sapphires.
-The value of a blue sapphire often reflects its quality and rarity in the gemstone market.
+However, there are more affordable options available, particularly for treated or lower-grade sapphires, ensuring a fit for various budgets.
+The value of a blue sapphire often directly reflects its quality and rarity in the gemstone market.

 Trusted by 300+ businesses in the Industry